Chapter 1 Resurrections

 “Why don’t you put your clothes on?” offered Jesus from behind the door.

 Yuri didn’t say anything, but his fists relaxed a little.
 To Yuri’s right was a rail with some familiar-looking clothes hanging on it.
+He grabbed the first things that came to hand and pulled them on roughly.

-“Do you like your clothes?” he asked.
+“Do you like your clothes?”
+Jesus asked.

 “Come through?” beckoned Jesus with an open arm, pointing across a hall to the kitchen.